 2The member has experienced severe tinnitus for more than six months

-3The member has tried and failed conservative treatments, including counseling and reassurance, dietary modifications, and drug therapy
+3The member has tried and failed conservative treatments — specifically counseling and reassurance, dietary modifications, and drug therapy

-Second: Cortical mastoidectomy for sigmoid sinus dehiscence.
-Aetna covers this surgical intervention when tinnitus results from a bony defect in the mastoid or temporal bone — specifically sigmoid sinus dehiscence (sometimes called sigmoid sinus wall dehiscence), which can be caused by sigmoid diverticulum.
-The coverage requirement is imaging documentation of a bony defect with dehiscence of the sigmoid sinus on temporal bone imaging.
+Cortical mastoidectomy for sigmoid sinus dehiscence is the second covered indication.
+This applies specifically to tinnitus caused by a bony defect in the mastoid or temporal bone — what's documented in the literature as sigmoid sinus dehiscence or sigmoid sinus wall dehiscence, sometimes caused by sigmoid diverticulum.
+Coverage requires imaging of the temporal bone that documents the bony defect with dehiscence of the sigmoid sinus.
 No imaging documentation, no coverage.
-This isn't a gray area.
+This isn't a soft requirement — it's a hard prerequisite for reimbursement.

 #Excluded Procedure